harness/developer-hub/docs/internal-developer-portal/techdocs/add-api-docs.md

 ## gRPC Docs

-We have now added the support for [protoc-gen-doc plugin](https://github.com/backstage/backstage/tree/master/plugins/api-docs-module-protoc-gen-doc), to which contains `ApiDefinitionWidgets` for [grpc-docs](https://github.com/gendocu-com/grpc-docs) enable Swagger UI for gRPC APIs.
+We have now added the support for [protoc-gen-doc plugin](https://github.com/backstage/backstage/tree/master/plugins/api-docs-module-protoc-gen-doc), which contains `ApiDefinitionWidgets` for [grpc-docs](https://github.com/gendocu-com/grpc-docs)to enable Swagger UI for gRPC APIs.

 Make sure to add the `spec.type` as `grpc` or `grpc-docs`.